Big Book Q&A

 - L20: “I telephoned a friend in Montreal.”
 Who was this? – Richard O. Johnson (“Dick”), of Greenshields & Co., a brokerage firm

-- L23-24: “I felt like Napoleon returning to Elba.
+- L23-24: “I felt like Napoleon returning from Elba.
 No St. Helena for me!”
 What is the import of this historical allusion? – Napoleon returned from his exile in Elba and marched triumphantly on Paris.
 But following his defeat at Waterloo, he was exiled again, this time to St. Helena, where he died in ignominy.
-Inebriated with “the old determination to win,” Bill was cocksure he would snatch victory from the jaws of defeat in the 1929 stock market crash.
+Inebriated with “the old determination to win,” Bill was cocksure he would snatch victory from the jaws of defeat in the 1929 stock market crash

 - L27: “We went to live with my wife’s parents.”
 What are the names of Lois’ parents? – Clark Burnham of PA (lawyer, gynecologist, and Swedenborgian minister), and Matilda Hoyt